 The Community of Champions is an advocacy group joining with Arkansas’ self advocates and parent advocates to ensure the rights of individuals with intellectual and developmental disabilities are respected and protected.

-Be VITAL: Vote.
+Advocates are VITAL: Vote.
 Include.
 Talk.
 Advocate.
-Lead.
+Language.

 To help us find one another, please use our hashtags: